Houthi rebels seen gaining new influence in Yemen

-Houthis clashed with Sunni Muslim Salafis over control of mosques in Amran and Hajjah provinces north of Sanaa in September, and many fear the conflict could move to the capital.
+Houthis clashed with Sunni Islamist Salafis over control of mosques in Amran and Hajjah provinces north of Sanaa in September, and many fear the conflict could move to the capital.

 In the al-Qaa quarter, a mosque preacher praises the Zaydi imams.